bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 as an environment variable, `BUCKET`.
 The secondary function is identified to the first function as an environment variable `FunctionName`.
 Lastly, this format of the price list data that the second lambda function pulls down is specified by the `PRICELIST_FORMAT` environment variable.
 If it's not set or doesn't match an expected value, `csv` is used.

+## Notifications
+Both Lambda functions accept an environment variable `SNS` that is an ARN to an SNS topic.
+When an exception is encountered during processing that would normally end execution, an SNS notification can be sent to the specified topic.
+All other exceptions, warnings, and info are logged to CloudWatch
+Logs.
+You could also pair these functions with a function that sent an SNS message on a `PutObject` S3 action to notify you that new RI pricing data files have been delivered.

 ## Revision History